 The second pilot study was conducted in Mexico between November 2003 and January 2004 under Dr. Brodie's supervision and with our financial support.
 The results of this study were published in a peer-reviewed journal, in an article authored by Jonathan D. Brodie, Emilia Figueroa, Eugene M. Laska and Stephen L. Dewey.
 Drs.
 Brodie, Laska and Dewey are members of our Scientific Advisory Board.
-This was an open-label, nine-week study involving 30 subjects dependent on methamphetamine and/or cocaine.
-The study evaluated the efficacy of vigabatrin for treatment of cocaine and methamphetamine abuse and examined whether short-term usage of vigabatrin caused VFDs.
+This study enrolled 30 subjects dependent on methamphetamine and/or cocaine by DSM-IV criteria.
+The study evaluated the efficacy of vigabatrin for treatment of cocaine and methamphetamine abuse and examined whether short-term usage of vigabatrin caused visual field defects (VFD).
+The study was designed as a 9-week outpatient open label study.
+The protocol for this study was reviewed and approved by the Government of Mexico.
+The average duration of drug addiction for all subjects was 12.8 years.
+Completers received a cumulative dose of vigabatrin of 137 grams, which is less than 10% of the 1,500 gram lifetime exposure that we believe is associated with an increase in the incidence of visual field defects.